Nathalie Stutzmann

-Nathalie Stutzmann (née Dupuy; born 6 May 1965) is a French contralto and conductor.
-She is currently music director of the Atlanta Symphony Orchestra.
+Nathalie Stutzmann (née Dupuy; born 6 May 1965) is a French born contralto and conductor.
+She is currently Music Director of the Atlanta Symphony Orchestra and Artistic and Music Director Designate of the Orchestre Philharmonique de Monte-Carlo.

 Life and career

 Early life

 Stutzmann was born in Suresnes, France, to musical parents.
 Her mother was soprano Christiane Stutzmann, and her father was bass Christian Dupuy.
 She first studied with her mother, then at the Nancy Conservatoire and later at the École d'Art Lyrique of the Paris Opera, focusing on lieder, under Hans Hotter's tutelage.
 Stutzmann also plays piano and bassoon and is a chamber musician.

 Singing career

 Stutzmann debuted as a concert singer at the Salle Pleyel, Paris, 1985, in Bach's Magnificat.
 She is noted for her interpretations of French mélodies and German lieder.
 Her recital debut was the following year in Nantes.
 She began performing and recording with pianist Inger Södergren in 1994.
 She also took part in the project of Ton Koopman and the Amsterdam Baroque Orchestra & Choir to record Bach's complete vocal works.
 In addition to her concert work, Stutzmann has taught at the Geneva University of Music.

 Stutzmann made her American singing debut in 1995 at Lincoln Center in New York and her Carnegie Hall debut two years later.